Down for My N's

 "Down for My N's" (written and stylized as Down 4 My N's on the Snoop Dogg releases) is a song by C-Murder featuring Snoop Dogg and Magic from Dogg's fourth album, No Limit Top Dogg and C-Murder's Trapped in Crime.
-Kanye West included an interpolation of this song in his song "Blood on the Leaves", and Khia included an interpolation for her song "Fuck Dem Other Hoes" from her debut album.
-Monica also sampled "Down 4 My N's" on her song "If U Were the Girl" off her 2002 album All Eyez on Me.
-It contains a sample of "Ike's Mood" by singer Isaac Hayes.

 Chart performance

+Remixes

+A sequel to the song was released on C-Murder's fourth album, C-P-3.com titled "Down 4 My B's".
+It featured Ms. Peaches, Traci, & Mia X.